HL7/fhir-shorthand/input/pagecontent/reference.md

 {%include tu-div.html%}
 * Indicate the order for slices to appear in an Instance:

-  Given a profile that has a required "lab" slice on `category`, such as:
+  Given a profile that has a required `lab` slice on `category`, such as:

   ```
   * category contains lab 1..1
   * category[lab] = $OBSCAT#laboratory
   ```

-  an Instance of that profile can specify that the "lab" slice MUST come before other values on `category` by including the following path rule before other rules:
+  an Instance of that profile can specify that the `lab` slice MUST come before other values on `category` by including the following path rule before other rules:

   ```
   * category[lab]